Blood and its Constituents.

 • The developmental stages of the monoblast are

-o Pluripotential Hemopoietic Stem Cell or hemocytoblast
+o Pluripotential Hemopoietic Stem Cell or hemocytoblasto Monoblasto Promonocyteo Monocyteo Macrophage

 • Lymphoblasts are normally found in the bone marrow, but in acute lymphoblastic leukaemia (ALL), lymphoblasts proliferate uncontrollably and are found in large numbers in the peripheral blood.